rails-lambda/crypteia/README.md

 ./bin/test-local
 ```

-If you want to test SSm with your AWS account, the AWS CLI is installed on the dev container.
+If you want to test SSM with your AWS account, the AWS CLI is installed on the dev container.
 Set it up with your **test credentials** using:

 ```shell
 aws configure
 ```

-You can to develop the Amazon Linux 2 support, This will use Docker in Docker to download AWS SAM & Lambda images to build cryptia using what is present (like glibc) in that environment.
+You can also develop using the Amazon Linux 2 support.
+This will use Docker-in-Docker to download AWS SAM and Lambda images to build cryptia using what is present (e.g. glibc) in your environment:

 ```shell
 ./amzn/setup